 - 4 Choosing the Best Inflatable Stand Up Paddle Board

-- 5.1 Tahwalhi Palm Beach BCF SUP Review
+- 5.1 Tahwalhi Pearl Beach BCF SUP Review

 - 5.2 Adventure Kings Inflatable Stand Up Paddle Board Review

-- 5.3 Aqua Marina Pure Air Anaconda Paddle Board Review
+- 5.3 Aqua Pure Air Anaconda Paddle Board Review

-- 5.4 Bestway Hydro Force Oceana Inflatable Board Review
+- 5.4 Anaconda Aqua Marina Monster Inflatable Board Review

-- 5.9 Fayean Inflatable Stand Up Paddle Board Review
+- 5.11 AQUAPLANET All Round Tent Inflatable Stand Up Paddle Board Review

-Our Pick for the Best Inflatable SUP Australia 2022: Tahwalhi Palm Beach
+Our Pick for the Best Inflatable SUP Australia 2024: Tahwalhi Pearl Beach

-We recommend the Tahwalhi Palm Beach SUP because it simply ticks all the boxes for those after the best all round SUP Australia has.
+We recommend the Tahwalhi Pearl Beach SUP because it simply ticks all the boxes for those after the best all round SUP Australia has.
 This SUP is a great size for the beginner, is incredibly stable, lightweight, has a great 150 kg weight capacity and is super affordable.
-It even comes with a pump, paddle and carr bag – so all you need to get in the water right away.
+It even comes with a pump, paddle and backpack style carry bag – so all you need to get in the water right away.

-Keep reading below for our full Tahwalhi Palm Beach inflatable SUP review or click here to check it out now.
+Keep reading below for our full Tahwalhi Pearl Beach inflatable SUP review or click here to check it out now.